Skip to Main Content

 Frequently asked questions

 • It’s impossible to pinpoint a single carrier as the best home insurance company for all homeowners since every homeowner has different needs.
 Instead, consider what’s important to you, whether it’s affordable premiums, financial strength or dependable customer service.
-For example, USAA and Allstate tied for first place for Bankrate’s Best Home Insurance Company Overall award.
-However, Lemonade won the award for Best Digital Home Insurance Company, and if you are a policyholder who values digital service options over a local agent, you may prefer Lemonade over an insurer like Allstate.
+For example, USAA and Allstate tied for Bankrate’s Best Home Insurance Company Overall award.
+However, Lemonade won the award for Best Digital Home Insurance Company.
+So if you are a policyholder who values digital service options over all else, you may prefer Lemonade over an insurer like Allstate.

 • An insurance coverage lapse occurs after the grace period an insurance company provides expires.
-Depending on the insurance provider, policyholders may have a payment grace period where their payment is past due, but the policy has not been canceled yet.
-This time frame is typically between 1–30 days depending on the state regulations and individual insurer.
+Depending on the insurance provider, policyholders may have a payment grace period where their payment is past due but the policy has not been canceled yet.
+This time frame is typically 30 days depending on the state regulations and individual insurer.
 As long as the policyholder makes the payment before the cancellation date of the policy, there won’t be a lapse in coverage.